wcarmon/docs/golang/setup.md

 # Overview
-- How to install go
+- How to install/upgrade go

 # SDK install